 ENG 112 English Composition I Concentrates on the process of writing, which involves three essential stages: drafting, editing and revision.
-Students will write in the 10-12 rhetorical styles employing proper paragraph structure that will lead them into the foundations of essay writing.
+Students will write in the 10 -12 rhetorical styles employing proper paragraph structure that will lead them into the foundations of essay writing.
 Student editing skills are strengthened through peer editing groups.
-Prerequisite: ENG 102,CST 141 or permission of instructor or based on recommendation from the entrance exam.
+Prerequisite: ENG 102, or with final approval of the department chair or based on recommendation from the entrance exam.
 (3)